jk-fisher/the_viney_agency/_authors/price_david_m.md

 instagram: null
 image: /images/author_images/price_david_m.jpg
 book_releases:
-  - book_title: We Need Snowflakes
+  - book_title: A Bomber Crew Mystery
-  - book_title: The Long War
+  - book_title: The Crew
+  - book_title: Mosquito Men
+  - book_title: Open
-  - book_title: Fake
+  - book_title: The Power Of Us
 ---
 David Price's early interest in aviation and military history were fuelled by days exploring deserted RAF airfields in his native Cumbria, leading to a lifelong interest in aviation history.
 He has been involved in aircraft preservation for over twenty-five years at the Solway Aviation Museum, serving two terms as Chairman.
 He writes and lectures on aviation and the First World War and is a frequent guide to battlefields.
 His first book, A Bomber Crew Mystery, followed the story of two American B-17 crews based in Suffolk in the Second World War..